William Contreras: Milwaukee Brewers

 On December 12, 2022, the Braves sent Contreras to the Milwaukee Brewers in a three-team trade in which the Braves acquired Sean Murphy, the Brewers also acquired Joel Payamps and Justin Yeager, and the Oakland Athletics acquired Esteury Ruiz, Kyle Muller, Freddy Tarnok, Manny Piña, and Royber Salinas.
 In 2023, Contreras played 141 games, batting .289/.367/.457 with an OPS of .825.
-His defense at catcher improved significantly, and he won a silver slugger award at the end of the season.
+His defense at catcher improved significantly, and he won a Silver Slugger award at the end of the season, as well as finishing 11th in NL MVP voting.

 In 2024, Contreras played in 155 games, batting .281/.365/.466 with an OPS of .831.
 Despite his defense at catcher regressing slightly, he raised his WAR rating (wins above replacement) in 2024 (4.9) over his 2023 rating (3.8).
+He finished 5th in NL MVP voting, the first Brewer to finish in the top five since Christian Yelich finished runner-up in 2019.

 In 2025, Contreras played in 150 games, batting .260/.355/.399 with an OPS of .754.
-He also hit 17 home runs and scored 76 RBIs.The Brewers finished with a 97–65 record, clinching the NL Central and home-field advantage in the playoffs.
+He also hit 17 home runs and scored 76 RBI.The Brewers finished with a 97–65 record, clinching the NL Central and home-field advantage in the playoffs.
+Having played with a fractured left middle finger for the majority of the season, a corrective surgery for Contreras was announced on October 23, 2025.

 Personal life

 William Contreras is the youngest son of William and Olga Contreras.
-His older brother, Willson, has also played as a catcher and currently plays for the St. Louis Cardinals as a designated hitter and/or first baseman.
+His older brother, Willson, is also a Major League catcher and first baseman.
+He is engaged to Nixzali Adames, sister of former Brewers teammate, Willy.